tachiyomiorg/website/src/help/faq/README.md

 Sometimes some covers for local manga aren't displayed.
 Follow these steps to fix it:

 ::: guide
 1. Make sure you've created right folder structure.
-To do it, open the manga with missing cover and check if you can open chapters.
+To do it, open the manga with missing cover and check if you can read chapters in the app.
 If not, follow [this](/help/guides/reading-local-manga) guide first.
 1. Remember which chapters you've read and remove manga from library.
 1. Go to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> and tap **Clear database**.
 This only affects manga that aren't in your library.
 1. Go to <Navigation item="browse"/> → **Local source** and find the manga, the cover should be fixed now.
 Add manga back to library, mark read chapters and add tracking if needed.